Skewed Anosov flows are orbit equivalent to Reeb-Anosov flows in dimension 3: Preliminary

 Suppose that~$M$ is oriented.
 We lift the orientation on~$M$ to an orientation on~$\wt M$.
 We equip any surface~$S\subset\wt M$ transverse to the flow~$\wt\phi$, with the orientation which satisfies that~$S$ is positively transverse to the flow.
 The projection~$\pi_\OS$ restricts to an immersion.
 We fix on~$\OS$ the orientation for which for any positively transverse surface~$S\subset\wt M$, the immersion~$S\to\OS$ is orientation preserving.

-A particular family of Anosov flow are the ones for which the space of leaves~$\Leaf{\FF^s}$ (or equivalently~$\Leaf{\LL^s}$) is homeomorphic to~$\RR$.
-This condition is equivalent to having~$\Leaf{\FF^u}$ and~$\Leaf{\LL^u}$ homeomorphic to~$\RR$.
-These flows are said to be \textbf{$\RR$-covered}.
+A particular family of Anosov flow are the ones for which the space of leaves~$\Leaf(\FF^s)$ (or equivalently~$\Leaf(\LL^s)$) is homeomorphic to~$\RR$.
+This condition is equivalent to having~$\Leaf(\FF^u)$ and~$\Leaf(\LL^u)$ homeomorphic to~$\RR$.
+These flows are said to be \emph{$\RR$-covered}.

-\begin{theorem}[Barbot-Fenley~\cite{Barbot95b,Fenley94}] Let~$\phi$ be a $\RR$-covered Anosov flow.
-Then~$\phi$ is transitive.
-Additionally there is a homeomorphism, preserving the orientation and the foliations, from the bi-foliated plane of~$\phi$ to one of the three following cases (illustrated in Figure~\ref{figureOrbitSpace}): \begin{enumerate} \item~$(\RR^2,H,V)$ where~$H$ and~$V$ are the foliations made of horizontal and vertical lines, \item~$(D^+,H,V)$ where~$D^+$ is the diagonal strip~$\{(x,y)\in\RR^2, |x-y|<1\}$, \item~$(D^-,H,V)$ where~$D^-$ is the anti-diagonal strip~$\{(x,y)\in\RR^2, |x+y|<1\}$. \end{enumerate} Here~$\RR^2,D^+,D^-$ are equipped with the trigonometric orientations. \end{theorem}
+\begin{theorem}[Barbot \cite{Barbot95b}-Fenley {\cite[Theorem 3.4]{Fenley94}}] Let~$\phi$ be a $\RR$-covered Anosov flow on an oriented 3-manifold.
+Then there is a homeomorphism, preserving the orientation and the foliations, from the bi-foliated plane of~$\phi$ to one of the three following cases (illustrated in Figure~\ref{figureOrbitSpace}): \begin{enumerate} \item~$(\RR^2,H,V)$ where~$H$ and~$V$ are the foliations made of horizontal and vertical lines, \item~$(D^+,H,V)$ where~$D^+$ is the diagonal strip~$\{(x,y)\in\RR^2, |x-y|<1\}$, \item~$(D^-,H,V)$ where~$D^-$ is the anti-diagonal strip~$\{(x,y)\in\RR^2, |x+y|<1\}$. \end{enumerate} \end{theorem} In the theorem~$\RR^2,D^+,D^-$ are equipped with the trigonometric orientations.
+Fenley's and Barbot's original theorems are stated without the orientation condition: the bi-foliated plane of a $\RR$-covered Anosov flow is either trivial (case 1) or skewed (cases 2 and 3).
+Barbot noticed that in the skewed case, the manifold $M$ is orientable \cite[Theorem C]{Barbot95b} and so we can distinguish two sub-cases.